National Wetland Condition Assessment:

 Restoring wetland quality requires not only an understanding of current condition and change over time, but also of stressors associated with degraded wetland condition and the extent to which reducing those stressors could improve conditions.
 This knowledge can help decision makers prioritize stressors for reduction.

-1. EPA determined the extent of wetland area in poor condition for each stressor (the relative extent).
+1. The EPA determined the extent of wetland area in poor condition for each stressor (the relative extent).

-2. EPA then evaluated the extent to which poor wetland condition was more likely when a stressor or indicator was rated poor (the relative risk).
+2. The EPA then evaluated the extent to which poor wetland condition was more likely when a stressor or indicator was rated poor (the relative risk).

-3. EPA assessed the potential improvement that could be achieved by reducing or eliminating the stressor (the attributable risk).
+3. The EPA assessed the potential improvement that could be achieved by reducing or eliminating the stressor (the attributable risk).

-Attributable Risk from Exposure to Stressors Nationally (2016)
+Attributable Risk from Exposure to Stressors Nationally (2021)

-Attributable Risk from Exposure to Stressors Nationally (2016)
+Attributable Risk from Exposure to Stressors Nationally (2021)

 Some nonnative species are tolerant of a wide range of nutrient levels, allowing them to outcompete native species adapted to low nutrient levels.
 Reducing nutrient levels, particularly phosphorus, could reduce the amount of wetland area rated poor for the nonnative plant indicator.

-To see graphs for relative extent, relative risk, and attributable risk together, visit the "Risk Estimates" section of the NWCA dashboard.
+To see graphs for relative extent, relative risk and attributable risk together, visit the "Risk Estimates" section of the NWCA dashboard.

 Conclusion